AmirHussein96/ODIN/README.md

 # ODIN

-This repository contains the code used for the paper titled "Domain Adaptation with Representation Learning and Nonlinear Relation for Time Series" by Hussein A., Hajj H. [https://dl.acm.org/doi/10.1145/3502905]
+This repository contains the code used for the paper titled [Domain Adaptation with Representation Learning and Nonlinear Relation for Time Series" by Hussein A., Hajj H](https://dl.acm.org/doi/10.1145/3502905).

 ## High level approach description